WDI-SEA/notes/05-express/express-socket-io/readme.md

 * Set up websockets on the server side
 * Use jQuery to update the client side

-### Preparation

-* Create an Express app
-* Configure an application to use middleware, nodemon, and ejs
-* Write jQuery that updates the DOM

 ###Starter Code

-Access the starter code here: https://github.com/WDI-SEA/socket-io-starter
+Access the starter code for the codealong here: https://github.com/WDI-SEA/socket-io-starter

 ## Web basics recap